Snorting Caffeine Powder | Dangers Of Snorting Caffeine Pills

 Overdose From Snorting Caffeine

-If you or someone you know has been snorting caffeine and is experiencing any of the following symptoms, seek medical advice and emergency services immediately:
+If you or someone you know has been snorting caffeine and is experiencing symptoms of an overdose, get medical attention right away.

 • nausea